 Ideal uses

-- More recommended than projecting windows for installations on parts covered by the sliding door (to avoid breaking the window when opening the door)
+- More recommended than push windows for installations on parts covered by the sliding door (to avoid risking breaking the window when you open the door)

 - Discover our sliding windows at the best price at Vanlife Store